openmsr/CAD_to_OpenMC/paper.md

-It is clear from tables \ref{tab_bm_giv_rod_pos} and \ref{tab_det_giv_rod_pos} that the agreement between model and experiment is not perfect, yet the difference between CAD-based and CSG-based models is small (generally on the order of).
+It is clear from tables \ref{tab_bm_giv_rod_pos} and \ref{tab_det_giv_rod_pos} that the agreement between model and experiment is not perfect, yet the difference between CAD-based and CSG-based models is small (generally on the order of 5e-3).
 We take this as proof that the geometry generation works as intended.